jfhbrook/matanuska/README.md

 - Type-checking compiler
   - Implement type analogues to operations
   - Simulated stack in the compiler
-- Add trace events to parser and compiler
 - Audit/document OTEL environment variables
 - Add `tflint` and `terraform validate`
   - [ ] entrypoint